doqlee/doqlee.github.io/_pages/main.md

 Education
 =========
 ---
-* Ph.D. in Economics, New York University (expected May 2026)
+* Ph.D.
+Candidate in Economics, New York University
 * B.A. in Economics and B.S. in Mathematics, University of Chicago, June 2017

 <div id="Research">